johngodlee/geotaster_git_workshop/index.md

 	network = log --graph --decorate --pretty=oneline --abbrev-commit --all
 ```

 You can also tell Git to cache your password for a set amount of time, so you don't have to enter that every time you push or pull.
-If you are using Linux you can store the password in the system cache for a vertain number of minutes (e.g. 3600):
+If you are using Linux you can store the password in the system cache for a certain number of minutes (e.g. 3600):

 ```
 [credential]